Preventing Medicare Fraud

 - In most cases, Medicare can't call you to enroll in a plan—you must call them.

-- Only give your information to doctors, other providers and plans contracted by Medicare, and to people in the community who work with Medicare, such as your State Health Insurance Program (SHIP) or Social Security.
+- Only give your information to doctors or other providers YOU KNOW, plans contracted by Medicare, and to people in the community who work with Medicare, such as your State Health Insurance Program (SHIP) or Social Security.

-If you think you've been a victim of identity theft or fraud, you can also call any of these numbers:
+If you think you've been a victim of identity theft or fraud and do not want to report it directly to UnitedHealthcare, you can also call any of these numbers/agencies below:

 - Call toll-free 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY, call toll-free 1-877-486-2048, 24 hours a day, 7 days a week.